pixeljetstream/r3e-open-championship/README.md

 ### About

-This is a small tool that parses the raceresult file from R3E and generates a tiny database and a html report for a championship based on multiple single race events.
+This is a small tool that parses the raceresult file from R3E and generates a tiny database and a html report for a championship based on multiple single race events (single- or multiplayer).
 It is not supported nor in anyway endorsed by the creators of R3E.

 ![sample output](https://github.com/pixeljetstream/r3e-open-championship/blob/master/doc/samplesm.png)